-mask

 3. Optimize Current Security Controls

-Instead of going out and buying new products in 2020, you may be able to drastically reduce your attack surface just by fine-tuning current controls via updated configurations, policies, and control settings.
+Instead of going out and buying new products, you may be able to drastically reduce your attack surface just by fine-tuning current controls via updated configurations, policies, and control settings.
 And how do you know just what to tweak?
 By running safe attack simulations, of course.

 4. Prioritize Cyber Security Resources